JBergs543922/Project-3Group-3/README.md

 GWU Data Analysis Course Project#3 Group #3
 Participants: Melina Hernandez, Andrew Jessberger, Derick Ngeyen, Adam Sorokes

+## Purpose
-#### For this project we assessed the Oscars by looking into the characteristics of the winners in the categories best actors, best actress, best director, and best picture
+For this project we assessed the Oscars by looking into the characteristics of the winners in the categories best actors, best actress, best director, and best picture.
+It is important to understand and assess any implicit bias as it can affect people in all ways.

 ## IMDB The Sequel API Access
 ### GWU Project3Group3